ruby-grape/grape/README.md

 ````

-Once we add parameters requirements, grape will start returning only the declared params[:
+Once we add parameters requirements, grape will start returning only the declared parameters.
-]

 ````ruby
 format :json